-Generated power of local CHPs is being linked to a management system for regulating demand and supply of electric energy.
+Generated power of local CHPs linked to a management system for regulating demand and supply of electric energy.

-In the project DC=Decent, the linking is realized by means of a small-scale network on the basis of direct current (DC), wherein the real-limit is exceeded.
-In addition, the Electric Transport (EV) is being linked to the network, through which the horticulture is able to manage the charging of the EV.
+In the project DC=Decent, the linking is realized by means of a small-scale network on the basis of Direct Current (DC), wherein the real-limit is exceeded.
+In addition, the Electric Vehicle (EV) is being linked to the network, through which horticulture is able to manage the charging of the EV.

 This offers the following opportunities: